 - Let the kids pick out their own yearly ornament, something to signify something special to them this year.
 (This is the year I played t-ball!
 This is the year I was obsessed with Paw Patrol.)
 Just don’t forget to write the year and their name on the bottom with a sharpie before hanging it up.
 (If you need ideas for this, check out Christi’s blog here.)

 - In Kim’s family, this is the perfect time to open up their first gift: A festive pair of holiday pajamas like these adorable bearly/wide awake ones.

 - If you really want a pretty tree, why not set up a smaller version in their bedroom or other room to cover with homemade ornaments and other baubles to beautiful to display on the main tree?

 - Don’t forget to hide your pickle ornament!
-In Chelsea’s family, the person to find the pickle gets an extra little gift.
-In our family, the person to find the pickle on Christmas morning gets to choose the first gift to unwrap.
+In our family, the child to find the pickle ornament first on Christmas morning gets to pick out the first gift to give.

 When you’re finished setting up the tree, why not treat yourself to something special?
 For my family, that means a plate of Kringla (recipe below) and a tasty gourmet root beer float.
 (It’s “gourmet” because there’s a cherry on top!)

 In our family, we turn off all the lights, so the tree really shines.
 Then we talk about past Christmases, hopes for the future ones, and take a little time to pray for each other, thanking God for each person in the family.
 When finished, we sing some of our favorite Christmas carols and then bustle the kids into bed.
 Then Cameron and I break out the Moscato, select the Vince Guaraldi holiday station on Pandora, and snuggle into a good conversation on the couch.